 As noted, the DC Council holds both agency performance and budget oversight hearings every winter and spring as they prepare to examine next year's budget.
 It's an easy way to get involved in the process.
-You may sign up to speak to the Council at these hearings.
-The Council is divided into a number of committees, which have oversight over specific agencies.
+You may sign up to testify before the Council at these hearings.
+The Council is divided into several committees, which have oversight over specific agencies.